DIF: Diversity and Inclusion Innovation Funds

 Review the DIF Overview and Proposal Guidelines.

-Diversity and Inclusion Innovation Funds (DIF) offers funding to support Stanford graduate students and postdoctoral scholars in the development of a project that will advance graduate student diversity.
+Diversity and Inclusion Innovation Funds (DIF) offers funding to support Stanford graduate students and postdoctoral scholars in the development of a project that will support graduate student diversity.
 The project must serve the academic interests of current Stanford students and/or postdoctoral scholars, and enhance the quality of their educational experiences.
 We invite students and postdoctoral scholars to develop proposals for up to a year’s worth of activities, with budgets up to $5,000 per year.

 Proposals will be accepted from graduate students, postdoctoral scholars, and graduate student or postdoctoral scholar organizations in all degree programs in any of the seven schools.